-While not as common in the northern United States, pecan trees are quite common in the more Southern climates and while they might be most famous for the delicious pies that can be made from the pecan nut, wood from pecan trees shouldn’t be overlooked for its great properties smoking meat!
+While not as common in the northern United States, pecan trees are quite common in the more Southern climates and while they might be most famous for the delicious pies that can be made from their nuts, you’re really missing out if you haven’t used this wood to prep some tasty barbecue!
 This is one of those sweet Southern secrets that hasn’t become widespread yet, but there’s good reason not to just toss all those branches after a storm cleanup.

 Pecan wood has a rich flavor that is similar in taste and smell to the smoky pungent smell of hickory, except a bit more subtle.
 This creates a smoky semi bacon-like flavor that many Southern meat smokers adore.

-What does pecan wood work well with?
+What meats love the kiss of some smoky pecan flavor?
 What meats should you avoid?
-Let’s jump into the best practices for smoking meat using pecan wood.
+Let’s jump into the best practices for smoking meat using this popular and common Southern wood.

 Smoking With Pecan Wood

-It’s no secret among barbecue enthusiasts and long-time meat smokers that pecan can be an excellent option when it comes to adding a touch of sweetness, a touch of smokiness, and just a little bit of a kick.
-When you want a touch of everything a good smoking wood has to offer but you don’t want any of it to be too overpowering, chances are that pecan is a choice that will straddle that line perfectly.
+It’s no secret among backyard smokers that when you can get it this wood can be an excellent option when it comes to adding a touch of sweetness, a touch of smokiness, and just a little bit of a nutty kick to the flavor profile.
+When you want a touch of everything a good smoked bit of meat has to offer but you don’t want any of it to be too overpowering, chances are that pecan is a choice that will straddle that line perfectly.

-Pecan is a sweet and mild fruit wood that is a little smokier than usual for a fruitwood, and sweeter than the non-fruit woods.
+If you want to understand the taste profile a bit better, the smoke flavor that comes from pecan is a sweet and mild fruity taste that is also just a little smokier than usual for a fruitwood, and sweeter than the non-fruit woods.
 It even adds a bit of a nutty flavor, meaning it’s one of the extremely rare woods (and some of us would argue the only one) that hits all three common notes: smoky, fruity, nutty.

-And pecan wood hits that balance very, very well when smoking!
+And this wood hits that balance very, very well when it comes to smoking!

 - Wild game*